Maproom

 The problem wasn’t limited to Maproom.

-Developers across the geospatial sector reported similar issues.
-Esri, for example, documented a Chromium defect that caused rendering failures and WebGL errors in applications built with the ArcGIS Maps SDK, affecting map display and performance until a browser fix was released.
+Developers across the geospatial sector reported similar issues on Apple Macs, especially Macs running Intel chips.
+Esri, for example, documented a Chromium defect that caused rendering failures and WebGL errors in applications built with the ArcGIS Maps SDK, affecting map display and performance.

-Similar multi-line artefacts on another GIS developer’s map
+Similar multi-line artefacts on another GIS developer’s normally beautiful train map

 The good news